-Prior to joining HSBC, Mr. Moss worked for Price Waterhouse.
+Prior to joining HSBC, Mr Moss worked for Price Waterhouse.

-Mr. Moss currently sits on the boards of HSBC Bank Canada, HSBC Latin America Holdings, HSBC Middle East Holdings, HSBC Bank Middle East and the Saudi British Bank.
-Mr. Moss serves as an Advisory Board Member of the Hong Kong Red Cross.
+Mr. Moss currently sits on the boards of HSBC Middle East Holdings B.V., HSBC Bank Middle East Limited, HSBC Saudi Arabia, HSBC Bank Egypt S.A.E, and Saudi Awwal Bank.
+Mr Moss serves as a Board Member of the Dubai International Chamber, Altamayyuz Finance and Accounting Excellence Academy (FACE) and as an Advisory Board Member of the Hong Kong Red Cross.

 Mr. Moss is a qualified Chartered Accountant of the Institute of Chartered Accountants in England and Wales.
-He is married with two children and his interests include theatre and reading.
+He is married with two children.